gumpu/FPRCade/Docs/stack-master-16-programmers-manual.md

 # Introduction

 Stackmaster-16 is a 16 bit stack based processor.
-It was designed to make it easy to build a Forth system with it.
+It was designed to make it easy to build a Forth system.

 The processor is little endian.
 All instructions are 16 Bit.
 Bits 15 to 12 indicate the instruction category, the remaining bits are used to encode the function, stack id, signed/unsigned, and/or values.

-The processor has four stacks for: data, return addresses, control data, and temporary values.
-They are indicated by the letters:  D, R, C, and T.
+The processor has four stacks.
+One for data, return addresses, control data, and temporary values.
+These are indicated by the letters:  D, R, C, and T.
 The stack depths are:

 - Data, 8 deep